Revolutionary-Games/Thrive/CONTRIBUTING.md

 accepted.
 Example: `closes #1234`.

 If you need to alter code for an issue, don't create a new pull request.
 Existing pull requests can be updated.
-Simply push furthercommits to the same branch.
+Simply push further commits to the same branch.

 Unfortunately, Github issues are often created quickly with little detail and context.
-Please do not hesistate to ask questions regarding the issue for clarification and details.
+Please do not hesitate to ask questions regarding the issue for clarification and details.

 If you want to contribute a non-planned feature, then you must add